 Dubai Electric Push

 Dubai, ranked as one of the most expensive cities in the world, has chosen this route in their attempt to curb pollution by encouraging the use of electric cars in their city.
-In fact, they are offering a four part incentive package for anyone who decides to ditch their petrol-powered cars in favor of zero-carbon emission electric vehicles.
+They are offering a four-part incentive package for anyone who decides to ditch their petrol-powered cars in favor of zero-carbon emission electric vehicles.
 The following is the list of benefits included in the Dubai Green Mobility Initiative:

 - Free charging at Dewa-approved stations until 2019.
 Since 2014, there have been 100 public charging stations set up across Dubai.
 By the end of 2018, that number should double making accessibility to a public (temporarily) free charging station extremely convenient to all motorists.